-Oxygen – Ozone therapy is a medical practice that is based on the use of a mixture of oxygen and ozone through various techniques of administration allowing to obtain therapeutic results on different clinical conditions.
+Oxygen therapy – Ozone therapy is a medical practice that is based on the use of a mixture of oxygen and ozone through various techniques of administration allowing to obtain therapeutic results on different clinical conditions.
 Ozone can be administered in different ways: systemic (intravenously, intramuscularly, rectal insufflation) subcutaneous, intramuscular (para-vertebral), intra-articular, vaginal, uterine and urethral injections, topically or hydropinically.
 The naturally occurring oxygen is made up of 2 oxygen atoms (O2); ozone, on the other hand, is a particular form of enriched oxygen whose molecules are made up of 3 oxygen atoms (O3) that make it more active than the oxygen we breath.

 Claudio Tavera, expert in oxygen – ozone therapy therapy, administers the therapies at the clinics in Milan and Como.